UniMath/agda-unimath/src/simplicial-type-theory/horizontal-composition-simplicial-arrows-functions.lagda.md

 Given a simplicial arrow `α` of functions `A → B` and a simplicial arrow `β` of functions `B → C`, we may
 {{#concept "horizontally compose" Disambiguation="simplicial arrows of functions" Agda=horizontal-comp-simplicial-arrow}}
-them to obtain a simplicial arrow of functions `A → B`.
+them to obtain a simplicial arrow of functions `A → C`.
 The horizontal composite is constructed by "synchronously traversing `α` and `β`":

 ```text